LegolasVzla/python-pubsub-postgresql-redis/pyPubSubPostgreSqlRedis/READMED.md

 	pip install -r requirements.txt

-Execute the wizzard installer to generate the enviroment variables, related with the credentials of the API, postgres and redis configuration.
-It also will create the PostgreSql database and start redis-server:
+Execute the wizard installer:

 	sudo ./env/bin/python wizard_installer.py

 Assuming that "env" is the name of your virtualenv and it's located inside of the **pyPubSubPostgreSqlRedis** folder.
-The wizzard installer will generate a settings.ini file with the next configuration:
+The wizard will generate a **settings.ini** file, with the enviroment variables, related with the credentials of the API, postgres and redis configuration.
+It also will create the PostgreSql database, with all the statement in a **main_postgres_db_config.sh** file and execute, all the database elements contained in the folder **pubsub_db** folder.
+By last, the wizard also will start redis-server service.
+The structure of the **settings.ini** file, is described below:

 	[pgConf]
 	DB_NAME=dbname